Associate Professor David H. Goodwin, Chair

 There are two possible paths to the bachelor's degree in Geoscience: a Bachelor of Science in anticipation of advanced study in the Geosciences, or a Bachelor of Arts for those who seek a less specialized course of study.
 Earning a B.A. degree does not preclude a professional career in the Geosciences, although admission to some graduate programs may require completion of additional science and mathematics courses.

 A student may graduate with a B.S. by taking one 100-level introductory geoscience course (e.g., GEOS 110, 111, 112, 114); the two foundation courses GEOS 210 and 211; six elective GEOS courses, at least three of which must be at the 300-level; GEOS 380, the Senior Geoscience Seminar; and a geoscience field course (GEOS 400).
 Required additional science courses are CHEM 131 plus three courses from CHEM 132, BIOL 201-202, MATH 123-124, and PHYS 121-122 or 126-127.
-Students wishing to pursue graduate study in the geosciences are strongly encouraged to take additional math and science courses beyond this minimum requirement.
+Students who want to pursue graduate study in the geosciences are strongly encouraged to take additional math and science courses beyond this minimum requirement.

 Students seeking a B.A. degree must take one 100-level introductory geoscience course (see above); the two foundation courses (see above); six elective GEOS courses, at least three of which must be at the 300-level; and GEOS 380, the Senior Geoscience Seminar.
 One cognate science course may be substituted for a 200-level elective GEOS course.